-Basing inference on the absence of evidence can sometimes be rational from a 41 Bayesian standpoint (Oaksford & Hahn, 2004).
-For this to be the case, the individual must 42 know the sensitivity and specificity of the perceptual or cognitive system at hand.
-For 43 example, in order for the inference "I don't smell a durian, therefore there are no durians in 44 this store" to be logically sound, I need to know that the probability of me not smelling a 45 durian is very low if it is nearby, and so is the probability of me imagining the smell of a 46 durian when it is not there.
-In other words, in order to make valid inferences about 47 absences I need to know things about myself and my cognitive processes.
-In the above 48 example, this is evident in that my certainty in the absence of a durian increased after 49 smelling the mandarin.
-Critically, smelling the mandarin did not provide me with any 50 additional information about the layout of the shop or the seasonal availability of tropical 51 fruit, but about my own perceptual system.
-52
+Basing inference on the absence of evidence is not always fallacious, and can sometimes be rational from a Bayesian standpoint (Oaksford & Hahn, 2004).
+For this to be the case, the individual must know the sensitivity and specificity of the perceptual or cognitive system at hand.

+For example, in order for the inference "I don't smell a durian, therefore there are no durians in this store" to be logically sound, I need to know that the probability of me not smelling a durian is very low when nearby, and so is the probability of me imagining the smell of a durian when it is not there.
+In other words, in order to make valid inferences about absences I need to know things about myself and my cognitive processes.
+In the above example, this is evident in that my certainty in the absence of a durian increased after smelling the mandarin.
+Critically, smelling the mandarin did not provide me with any additional information about the layout of the shop or the seasonal availability of tropical fruit, but about my own perceptual system.

 This example of inference about absence is exceptional in that I am able to justify my reasoning.
-If later my friend asks me why I concluded that no durians were in the store, I can convince them by explaining how I normally smell durians from a distance, how I was able to smell the mandarin, and how I concluded that I would have detected a durian if it were present.
+If my friend later asks me why I concluded that no durians were in the store, I can convince them by explaining how I normally smell durians from a distance, that I was able to smell the mandarin, and that I concluded that I would have detected a durian if it were present.
 But explicitly representing a derivation chain from assumptions to conclusions is the exception, not the rule.
-I can tell with confidence that there is no cup of 58 water on my desk right now.
-If my friend asks me how I concluded that there was no cup 59 of water on my desk, I would probably answer that I could see that it was not there.
-But 60 this does not mean that I perceived its absence.
-It means that I did not perceive its 61 presence, and that I believe I would have perceived it if it were there.
-The first part is a 62 fact about my perception, but the second part is based on intricate knowledge that details 63 how hypothetical glasses of water may look like to me if they were on my desk right now.
-64 This builds on my knowledge of glasses, but more relevant to us here, on a mental 65 self-model: a simplified description of one's own cognition, perception and attention that 66 allows agents to predict their mental states under different world states.
-67
+I know with confidence that there is no glass of water on my desk right now.
+If my friend were to ask me how I concluded that there was no glass of water on my desk, I would probably answer that I could see that it was not there.
+But this does not mean that I perceived its absence.
+It means that I did not perceive its presence, and that I believe I would have perceived it if it were there.
+The first part is a fact about my perception, but the second part is a belief about my perceptions in a counterfactual state of affairs in which a glass of water were present on my desk (Mazor, Moran, & Press, 2024; Seth, 2014).
+This belief builds on my knowledge of water glasses, but more relevant to us here, on a mental self-model: a structured representation of one's own cognition, perception and attention that allows agents to predict their sensations, thoughts, and actions under different world states.
+Such model-based predictions can be made about hypothetical states ("what would I sense if this happens?"), future states ("what will I sense in a minute from now? ") or, as in the absent water glass example, counterfactual ones ("what would I have sensed if this were the case?").